ArabAmerican/Easy-YDNS/README.md

 The intent of this fork is to provide a more simplistic method for users who are unfamiliar with Linux to utilize YDNS by attempting to prevent possible errors that may arise.
 This script also only uses IPv4 in case of errors resulting from a lack of IPv6 support.

 Before beginning, you must create an account on https://ydns.io/ and create a host
-## Tutorial for Windows 10

 This script was tested to work on Windows 10 Home (20H2) using Windows Subsystem for Linux under Debian.
+The tutorial below will guide you through installing and creating a proper script to allow you to update YDNS.

+If you are using Ubuntu, Linux Mint, Debian, or another common Linux distrobution, you may skip to step 3
+## Steps for Windows 10 users

 1) Download and extract the files from the .zip folder, and run the file "InstallLinuxSubsystem.cmd"